Donald Trump Would Lose To Any Of The Five Highest-Polling Democratic Candidates, According To New Poll

-Donald Trump would lose the 2020 election if he faced off against any of the five Democrats who have the highest poll numbers, according to a new Quinnipiac University poll released Wednesday.
+President Donald Trump would lose the 2020 election if he faced off against any of the five Democrats who have the highest poll numbers, according to a new Quinnipiac University poll released Wednesday.

 As The Hill reports, among the crowded field of Democratic contenders for the party’s nomination in 2020, the five who have the highest polling numbers among Democratic voters would all easily defeat Trump in a head-to-head matchup.
 Those five Democrats are Joe Biden, Bernie Sanders, Elizabeth Warren, Kamala Harris, and Pete Buttigieg.